The Future Is Now: Examining Fashion’s Love Affair With Dystopian Jumpsuits

 Advertisement

 But you know what does?
 The jumpsuit.
 Boilersuits.
-Mechanic’s coveralls.
+Mechanic’s overalls.
 The type of one-piece wonder that had slowly been infiltrating runways and racks, and pitched by showrooms as the trend of the moment.
-I recognized them: In nearly every sci-fi book or movie, tomorrow’s humans wear jumpsuits.
-Shapeless but economically cut (excess fabric is obscene in dystopian futures), these jumpsuits were practical, joyless, and always came in the sort of dull colors you might find in melted garbage.
+I recognised them: In nearly every sci-fi book or movie, tomorrow’s humans wear jumpsuits.
+Shapeless but economically cut (excess fabric is obscene in dystopian futures), these jumpsuits were practical, joyless, and always came in the sort of dull colours you might find in melted garbage.
 They erase your differences and swallow your sex appeal, but are made to accomplish any job — from cleaning out gears (1984) to saving the world (Alien).
 Jumpsuits are what you wear when someone else considers you helpless.
-So, why are they suddenly a fashion trend?
+So why are they suddenly a fashion trend?

 I’ve always considered fashion’s number-one magic trick to be its manifesting abilities.
 Want to be a boss?
 Dress like one first.
 Want to move to the country?
 Dress like you already live there.
 Want to be a drone in a toiling march towards insignificance?
 Try a jumpsuit!
 Dressing like the world is about to end seemed to me like a very bleak self-fulfilling prophecy that’s already started to prove true.
-That dystopian jumpsuits start trending when things seem to creep closer to the apocalypse?
+Trendy jumpsuits when, during each news cycle, things seem to creep closer to the apocalypse?
 It’s too on-the-nose.
-But everywhere I looked, on fancy e-tailers, fast-fashion sites, and on the bodies of the women and men whose fashion authority I never questioned, there they were: jumpsuits that were for the most part, totally lacking in “fashionable” design details or “flattering” elements.
-But if you know anything about the fashion reality we live in today where normcore is a thing, jumpsuits’ lack of appeal was its most appealing quality.
+But everywhere I looked, on fancy e-tailers, trendy fast-fashion sites, and on the bodies of the women and men whose fashion authority I never questioned, there they were: dystopian jumpsuits that were for the most part, totally lacking in “fashionable” design details or “flattering” elements.
+But if you know anything about the fashion reality we live in today, where normcore is a thing, the jumpsuit's lack of appeal is its most appealing quality.

 Advertisement

-Not all jumpsuits are dystopian: Those breezy rompers in florals or jewel-tones that women like to wear to music festivals and frosé happy hours are figure-flattering, look like Pinterest, and pair well with very white teeth.
-They accentuate a small waist and hug your butt.
+Not all jumpsuits are dystopian: Those breezy rompers in florals or jewel tones that women like to wear to music festivals and frosé happy hours are figure-flattering, look like Pinterest, and pair well with very white teeth.
+They accentuate a small waist and hug your bum.
 They make you look long but curvy, playful but sophisticated.
-But the types of jumpsuits I had borrowed and purchased for this project were roughly the shape of a skinned Gumby and as vibrant as a puddle.
+But the types of jumpsuits I had borrowed and purchased for this project were roughly the shape of a skinned Gumby [an American animated character] and as vibrant as a puddle.
 Lined up in my closet, they radiated depression.

 Advertisement